 √ Result of laser photocoagulation treatment

-In this picture from the National Eye Institute, you will get an idea of what someone sees who has advanced macular degeneration - there is normal side or peripheral vision, with a black or gray spot right in the middle of one's vision.
+In this picture, you will get an idea of what someone sees who has advanced macular degeneration - there is normal side or peripheral vision, with a black or gray spot right in the middle of one's vision.
 This loss of central or straight ahead vision makes it difficult to recognize faces or to read.

 It is possible to have more than one blind spot or scotoma.
 Some patients with macular degeneration will have multiple scotomas.